 Duty to Provide Care practice standard states, "in emergencies, nurses are ethically obligated to provide the best care they can, given the circumstances and their level of competence."
 This may include calling 911, providing CPR if you are competent to do so, supporting others to provide CPR, getting supplies, etc. Know and follow your employer’s policy on emergency care.

 liability protection through Lloyd Sadd Insurance Brokers.
 Please refer your questions to your specific insurance provider.
 Your employer may also have applicable insurance coverage.

 No, nurses do not require these certifications for registration with BCCNM.
 Your employer may, however, require current certification or training in these skills as part of your role.

 BCCNM standards require nurses to be competent in their roles.
-Individual nurses are responsible for attaining and maintaining the specific skills required for their roles, which may include investing own time, money and other resources.
+Individual nurses are responsible for attaining and maintaining the specific skills required for their roles.

 If receiving CPR is not part of a person’s wishes, the nurse has a legal obligation to honour this wish; however, depending on the emergency (e.g. choking, fall, anaphylaxis) other emergency treatment may be appropriate.